rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 Do you know why tools for CI don't work like I describe in this article?
 Please let me know.

+* Many don't know what CI is and think it is a build server

+Emily:

+> but I suspect the people building the tools weren't always the same people
+> who really understood what CI is, and there was a communication gap.
+The
+> tools that ended up becoming popular were perhaps the easiest to adopt and
+> had the best marketing?

 ## What about pull requests?